PockyBum522/windows-setup-assistant/README.md

 * Windows Settings

 If you want a setting added and can get a .reg file or C# code to do what you want, send it over!
-I'll add it.
-Soon, I hope to have it so that you can just drop them in \windows-setup-assistant\WindowsSetupAssistant\Resources\Configuration\Registry Files\ and they will be indexed and become a selectable option, allowing for better customization by the end users in this area.

 * New Installs